MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When click on input field to update score it should highlight the whole number
  - When I will match and submit my lineup, net 1 should be selected automitically
  - Update score button should not be shown - it is irrelevent now
+ - On matches page, we do not need upcomming, only current ande passed
+ - No current or any text on yellow box of match card, instead just keep the date
+ - Design match list same as this -https://www.figma.com/proto/PoBQKYzuq9IgmCLZMVu9MT/Dashboard-for-spikeball-app-(Client-file)?type=design&node-id=145-1394&t=a8dHq7FKsr2km2dX-1&scaling=min-zoom&page-id=0%3A1

  - **Final Round**
  - 2 points net logic [04:20](https://www.loom.com/share/a39b08628d344b6588bd94d23e47ad8e) appear in the final round